-(including applicants who are expected to satisfy one of the following $(1) \sim (3)$ conditions before enrolling at the Graduate School.)
+(including applicants who are expected to satisfy one the following $(1) \sim (3)$ conditions before enrolling at the Graduate School.)

-- (1) Applicants who have received a master's or professional degree at the graduate schools outside Japan. - (2) Applicants who have received a master's or professional degree from Japanese graduate schools as international students. - (3) Applicants who have completed programs and received degrees equivalent to a master's degrees from the United Nations University. - United Nations University; established by the resolution of the General Assembly of the United Nations on December 11, 1972, as stipulated in Article 1 Paragraph 2 of the Act on Special Measures incidental to Enforcement of the Agreement between the United Nations and Japan regarding the Headquarters of the United Nations University. - (4) Applicants designated by the minister of $MEXT^{\dagger}$.
-(Bulletin No. 118 of 1989)
+- (1) Applicants who have received a master's or professional degree at the graduate schools outside Japan. - (2) Applicants who have received a master's or professional degree from Japanese graduate schools as international students. - (3) Applicants who have completed programs and received degrees equivalent to a master's degree from the United Nations University\.

+\ United Nations University; established by the resolution of the General Assembly of the United Nations on December 11, 1972, as stipulated in Article 1 Paragraph 2 of the Act on Special Measures incidental to Enforcement of the Agreement between the United Nations and Japan regarding the Headquarters of the United Nations University.
-† MEXT; Japanese Ministry of Education, Culture, Sports, Science and Technology

-(5) Applicants who are recognized as having degrees equivalent or superior to a master's degree by our graduate school and have reached the age of 24 (before enrolling at the Graduate School).
+- (4) Applicants designated by the minister of MEXT $^{\dagger}.$ (Bulletin No. 118 of 1989) - † MEXT; Japanese Ministry of Education, Culture, Sports, Science and Technology - (5) Applicants who are recognized as having degrees equivalent or superior to a master's degree by our graduate school and have reached the age of 24 (before enrolling at the Graduate School).
 This requirement shall not apply to the foreigners who are recognized as having received Japanese regular school education program.

-[IMPORTANT] Notes regarding Qualification Screening for Entrance Examination
+[IMPORTANT] Notes regarding Pre-qualification Individual Screening for Entrance Examination

+- 1. Subjects:

+- Applicants who have the Japanese language ability required as one of the qualification • Applicants under qualification (4) or (5)

-- 1. Subjects: Applicants under condition (4) or (5) - 2.
-Application procedures and deadline: Refer to 'II To be recognized before application' (in the separate file "Common Items of all Graduate Schools" p.3).
+- 2. Application Procedures and Deadline:

+Refer to 'I Check Qualification before Applying' (in the separate file "Common Items of all Graduate Schools" p.1).

-2. Application documents
+2. Application Documents

-After you have paid the application fee of ¥35,000, submit the documents listed below.
-Review "Cautionary note concerning" published in the separate file "Common Items of all Graduate Schools" on page 10-11, and carefully check your application documents for errors before submitting them.
-Please clearly note the document number at the bottom right of each application document based on 'the application document list (Check List)'.
-Please submit Check List as well as the application documents.
+After you have paid the application fee of \$35,000, submit the documents listed below.
+Review Cautionary Note published at the end of the Application Guidelines (Japanese Version), and carefully check your application documents before submitting them.

+Please submit the 'Application Document List (Checklist)' as well as the application documents.